GPU instances¶

 Note

-In the below example we are using Ubuntu 22.04 as operating system.
-For any other Linux OS, the steps would be equal but some commands are not identical.
-Please ask our support if you need assistance installing the driver on another of the images we provide.
+The example below is using Ubuntu 24.04 as operating system.
+For any other Linux based operating system, the steps would be equal but some commands might not be identical.

-Verify that the instance is able to see the graphics adapter.
-This can be done by running
+Verify that the instance is able to see the graphics adapter by running

 lspci | grep -i nvidia